-Based in the heart of Central London, Covent Garden has become the capitals most iconic area, known for its street-performers, top restaurants and some of London best theatres on Shaftesbury Avenue fighting for your attention.
+Based in the heart of Central London, Neal's Yard Covent Garden London is a hidden gem.
+Located in Covent Garden, which as become the capitals most iconic area, known for its street-performers, top restaurants and some of London best theatres on Shaftesbury Avenue fighting for your attention.

 Most people forget to explore the smaller relatively unknown side streets and areas around Covent Garden like Seven Dials and Neal’s Yard.